CyberT33N/javascript-cheat-sheet/README.md

 /*
 ## Option 0 ##
-Write like CJS but with import instead
+Write like CJS but with import instead.
+Results will be stored inside of default */

-*/
+const requirements = await import('../requirements.js')

-const requirements = await import('./requirements.js')
+const { getMongoConn } = requirements.default